-Now, with three ferry companies to choose from, getting to Cozumel has never been easier!
-Experience one of the best-loved Caribbean islands on your terms.
+Now, getting to Cozumel has never been easier!
+You don’t need to take a cruise.
+Experience one of the best-loved Caribbean islands on your own terms.

 Generally, a ferry leaves every half-hour, so you’ll never have to wait long.
 Departures from 6am to 10pm give you a range of options for your day.

 Do you want a full day of sightseeing on the island or just an afternoon dive and sunset cocktail?
 Buy a one-way ticket and then cruise back to Playa whenever you like.
 (Tickets are non-transferable, so buying one-way keeps your options open.)

 Check the schedules and even purchase tickets online before you go:

 All the ferries are catamarans and have air-conditioned seating areas as well as sun decks.
 (I prefer to sit outside up top.)

 Playa’s coastline is as pretty as a postcard and the sea’s changing hues of aqua are stunning.
 Flying fish skim the water as we zoom along and the sea spray is so refreshing.